-On February 20, 2008, we entered into a five-year \$550.0 million Credit Agreement (the Agreement).
+Credit Agreement, On February 20, 2008, we entered into a five-year \$550.0 million unsecured Credit Agreement (the Agreement).
 The Agreement provides for a \$300.0 million revolving line of credit, including up to \$150.0 million in available letters of credit, and a \$250.0 million term loan.
 The interest rate on the facility will be based, at our option, on a LIBOR rate, plus a margin, or an alternate base rate, plus a margin.
+This rate was 1.21% at January 31, 2009.
 The revolving line of credit also bears a facilities fee, calculated as a percentage, as defined, of the amount available under the line of credit, payable quarterly.
 The term loan is due and payable in full at the five year maturity date of the Agreement.
 The Agreement also bears an administrative fee payable annually.
 The Agreement, among other things, requires the maintenance of certain specified financial ratios, restricts the payment of certain distributions and prohibits the incurrence of certain new indebtedness.
+As of January 31, 2009, we had \$250.0 million outstanding on the Agreement.
 Our March 2004, \$450.0 million unsecured revolving credit facility was terminated concurrent with entering into the Agreement.

 Revenue Bond Financing.
 In May 1998, we entered into an agreement with the Mississippi Business Finance Corporation under which it issued \$19.0 million of variable-rate demand revenue bonds.
 We used the proceeds from the bonds to finance the acquisition, construction and installation of land, buildings, machinery and equipment for our distribution facility in Olive Branch, Mississippi.
-At February 2, 2008, the balance outstanding on the bonds was \$18.5 million.
+At January 31, 2009, the balance outstanding on the bonds was \$17.6 million.
 These bonds are due to be fully repaid in June 2018.
 The bonds do not have a prepayment penalty as long as the interest rate remains variable.
 The bonds contain a demand provision and, therefore, outstanding amounts are classified as current liabilities.
-We pay interest monthly based on a variable interest rate, which was 3.38% at February 2, 2008.
+We pay interest monthly based on a variable interest rate, which was 1.50% at January 31, 2009.

 Interest on Long-term Borrowings.
-This amount represents interest payments on the revolving credit facility and the revenue bond financing using the interest rates for each at February 2, 2008.
+This amount represents interest payments on the Credit Agreement and the revenue bond financing using the interest rates for each at January 31, 2009.